 In Spring of 2018 both Campagnolo and Shimano announced gear systems with 12 sprockets and double chainrings.
 The catch is that only Campagnolo’s 12-speed Record and Super Record systems are for road bikes; Shimano’s 12-speed XTR system is aimed at mountain bikers, though it does strongly hint at what we’ll see in the next iteration of Dura-Ace.

 For the 12-speed systems Campagnolo has announced all-new chainsets, front and rear derailleurs, rim and disc brakes, and shift/brake levers.
 However, the 12-speed kit will be compatible with existing 11-speed wheels and frames, so there’s an upgrade path for Campagnolo aficionados who already have a prized frame with an 11-speed group.
+That means Campagnolo has crammed 12 sprockets into the space previously occupied by 11, and made the chain appropriately thinner.

 A key feature of the new groupsets is that they simplify some aspects of bike set-up.
 Instead of a multitude of cassette options there are just two: 11-29 and 11-32.
 The gaps between gears are small, so Campagnolo reasons you might as well have an emergency bail-out gear or two.
 Racing cyclists have long chosen smooth gear transitions instead of gear range; when you have 12 sprockets you no longer need to make that choice.